metalsmith/metalsmith.io/src/news/2023-05-30/metalsmith-2.6-released/index.njk.md

 * **Typescript support included**.
 No need to install the extra [@metalsmith/types](https://www.npmjs.com/package/@types/metalsmith) package anymore.

 * **NodeJS < 14.14 support dropped**: In line with the [compatibility & support policy](https://github.com/metalsmith/metalsmith#compatibility--support-policy) Node 14 support was dropped (EOL 2023-04-30).
-To be able to make use of Node's recursive fs.rm method and remove the rimraf dependency support for the first 14 minor Node 14 versions was also dropped.
+To be able to make use of Node's recursive fs.rm method and remove the rimraf dependency, support for the first 14 minor Node 14 versions was also dropped.

 * **Power to the metalsmith CLI**.
 Metalsmith 2.6 modernizes the CLI and adds 3 command-line options: `--env varname=varvalue`, `--debug` (= `--env debug=true`), and `--dry-run`.
 These options overwrite those defined in a metalsmith build or config file allowing you to do faster test runs with different configurations.